pypa/pipenv/docs/dev/contributing.rst

    to check whether your bug report or feature request has been mentioned in the past.
 Duplicate bug reports and feature requests are a huge maintenance burden on the limited resources of the project.
-If it is clear from your report that you would have struggled to find the original, that's ok, but if searching for a selection of words in your issue title would have found the duplicate then the issue will likely be closed extremely abruptly.
+If it is clear from your report that you would have struggled to find the original, that's okay, but if searching for a selection of words in your issue title would have found the duplicate then the issue will likely be closed extremely abruptly.
 2. When filing bug reports about exceptions or tracebacks, please include the